TEMPT YOUR TASTEBUDS IN

 you'll enjoy enhanced wine features, including a full-day celebration at Avessada Winery complete with a grape-stomping experience!

 Portugal is a seafood lover’s paradise.
 From dried, salted codfish known as bacalhou

 to tinned sardines (a regional specialty!), you’ll have plenty of free time to explore these classic snacks as well as Lisbon's cutting-edge gastronomy scene.
 During wine tastings, you’ll also enjoy some snacks including grilled Portuguese sausage and a cheese and jam spread.
 Our travelers also report that the lunch at Avessada Winery was a true highlight of the cruise!

 Pastéis de Belém, pastéis de nata.

 Whatever you call this creamy egg custard wrapped in flaky crust, this is Portugal's most beloved treat for good reason.
 You'll first taste this sweet staple during your Lisbon walking tour, but you can bring the dish home too, thanks to an interactive onboard cooking lesson!
 You'll also learn about the traditions surrounding tea drinking and tea production during an authentic Portuguese tea time — featuring pastries, of course!

 Portugal is more than just wine and seafood, of course, and you'll learn all about its history, economy, and culture with a series of illuminating lectures on topics including cork production, Portuguese filigree, and more.

 Experience Portuguese music with a roster of local entertainers, brought to you most evenings as onboard entertainment.
-You’ll hear everything from a tuna band to Portuguese folk musicians, and then experience something totally different during a stirring flamenco dinner show in Madrid — sure to be a highlight!
+You’ll hear everything from a tuna band to Portuguese folk musicians, and then experience something totally different during a stirring flamenco onboard show — sure to be a highlight!